NaixGames/Polycosmos/README.md

 # Requirements and instalation #

-Requirement: This mod is intended for Windows, while there is support for Linux.
-This mod also needs the Steam or EGS version of Hades.
+Requirement: This mod is intended for Windows, with partial support for Linux.
+This mod needs the Steam or EGS version of Hades.
 Before proceeding, make sure Hades is installed.
-There is two instalation methods:
+There are two instalation methods:
 1.- Use the Polycosmos mod installer: https://github.com/NaixGames/PolycosmosInstaller

 However, in case that fails, you can do the instalation manually.